DaveH355/cmake-template/README.md

     ./build.sh -b Release -c clang

 ### Library Management
 /external is for libraries that aren't avaliable through the package manager.
 You can manually add your own and link them in CMake.
 Or use `fetch.sh`.
 It manages header only libraries well.
 Simply edit the file to add more libraries.
-Then run the script.
-The headers are stored in /external/singles which is automatically included by CMake.
+Then run the script.The headers are stored in /external/singles which is automatically included by CMake.

 For larger libraries like imgui, it's better to use CMake's FetchContent.